Common Quartz Worktop Mistakes Bedford Homeowners Should Avoid

 Mistake 7: Not Planning Around Heat Exposure

 Quartz is incredibly durable.
 It is not fully heat-proof.
 The resin that binds the quartz crystals together can scorch or discolour if exposed to extreme heat.
 Placing a pan straight from the hob or a hot baking tray directly onto the surface is the most common cause of thermal damage.
+See is quartz heat proof and can you put hot pans on quartz.

-How to avoid this
+How to Avoid This

 Always use trivets or heat mats.
 Make this a kitchen habit from day one.
 Brief contact with a warm (not scorching hot) item is unlikely to cause damage.
 Direct contact with a pan that has been on a flame for 10 minutes will.